lennox55555/Manifest-Automated-Testing/README.md

 ### `Step 3: Open and Run Cypress Tests`

-   #### a.
-Open Cypress using the following command:
+   - Open Cypress using the following command:

 ```sh
 npx cypress open
 ```

-   #### b.
-Cypress Test Runner will launch and display a list of e2e test files.
+   - Cypress Test Runner will launch and display a list of e2e test files.

-   #### c.
-Click on any test file to run the tests.
+   - Click on any test file to run the tests.
 Cypress will execute the tests in the selected file and display the results.

 ## API